JansenHofe/advent-of-code-2020/readme.md

 ./build/src/day2/puzzle ./build/src/day2/input.txt
 ```

 You could also run all executables at once by running `meson test` from within the `build` dir which will generate a test log in `build/meson-logs/testlog.txt`.
+This will also include Valgrind memcheck for finding possible memory leaks (only if valgrind is installed).
+If you want to omit these tests, run `meson test --suite basic`